maazinalthaf/imagelock/README.md

 ## Website
 https://maazinalthaf.github.io/imagelock

-## Features

- Upload an Image – Load any image for tracing
- Zoom In/Out – Adjust image size for better tracing Clear Image – Remove the uploaded image Mobile-Friendly – Prevents accidental zooming & scrolling

 ## How to Use
 	1. Open the website in a browser
 	2. Click “Upload” to select an image